A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Observations

 Our timing solution incorporates data from five telescopes: The 100\,m Green Bank Telescope (GBT); the Green Bank 140\,ft Telescope (GB140); the Very Large Array (VLA); Murriyang, the Parkes Radio Telescope (Parkes); and the Lovell telescope at Jodrell Bank Observatory (JB).

-We started with 244 observations of Ter5A spanning MJDs 47965$-$60144 (i.e.~1990.2$-$2023.5) from GBT, GBT140, VLA, and Parkes.
+We started with 244 observations of Ter5A spanning MJDs 47965$-$60144 (i.e.~1990.2$-$2023.5) from GBT, GB140, VLA, and Parkes.
 The majority of observations were made between MJDs 53193$-$60144 (i.e.~2004.5$-$2023.5) with the GBT primarily with the L-band (1.0-1.8\,GHz) and S-band (1.6-2.5\,GHz) receivers.
 Over the span of this dataset, the GBT backend processing system changed from SPIGOT \citep{SPIGOT} to GUPPI \citep{GUPPI} to VEGAS \citep{VEGAS}.
 The SPIGOT observations are described in \cite{Ransom2005}.
 The GUPPI and VEGAS observations are described in \cite{Martsen2022}.
 Data prior to MJD 55422 were processed using incoherent dedispersion, and data after 55422 -- most of the GUPPI data and all of the VEGAS data -- were processed using coherent dedispersion.
-We folded subbanded searchmode data, where the original raw data was partially dedispersed to the average DM of the cluster, partially downsampled in time resolution, and had been converted to total intensity, modulo the predicted spin period, and integrated over one-minute intervals to recover the pulse times of arrival (TOAs).
+We processed subbanded searchmode data, where the original raw data was partially dedispersed (that is, dedispersed into subbands at a nominal DM) to 238\,pc\,cm$^{-3}$, which is roughly the average DM of the cluster \citep{Ransom2007}, and for the coherently dedispersed data also converted to total intensity and downsampled in time by a factor of four.
+The data were fully dedispersed into topocentric time series at a DM of 242.34\,pc\,cm$^{-3}$, which is the current DM of the pulsar.
+We then folded the time series modulo the predicted spin period, and integrated over one-minute intervals in order to produce pulse times of arrival (TOAs).
+For the majority of the data, pulse smearing due to the mismatch between subband DM (238\,pc\,cm$^{-3}$) and time series DM (242.34\,pc\,cm$^{-3}$) is $<$40\,$\mu$s, and even in the most affected data it is $<$100\,$\mu$s.
+There is additional pulse smearing near the early 2000s, as the actual DM at the time was about $\sim$0.2\,pc\,cm$^{-3}$ lower, but the resulting effects ($\sim$130\,$\mu$s smearing for S-band and $\sim$300\,$\mu$s for L-band) are much less than both the pulse width and the residual timing noise.

+The pulse template we used for these TOAs was generated from a very strong S-band detection in the SPIGOT data, with the eclipses removed.
+Because the effect of dispersive smearing is small ($\sim$0.3\,ms relative to Ter5A's 11.56\,ms pulse period and $\sim$1\,ms pulse width), there is no significant impact on our results from using this pulse template across multiple frequency bands \citep[for details, see][]{Ransom2005}.
+While this would be insufficient for microsecond-precision timing, it is more than sufficient for timing on $\sim$0.1\,ms scale.